wso2/docs-is/en/identity-server/next/docs/deploy/security/customize-secure-vault.md

 # Customize Secure Vault

 WSO2 Identity Server is shipped with a Secure Vault implementation, which is a modified version of Synapse Secure Vault.
 This allows you to store encrypted passwords that are mapped to aliases instead of the actual passwords.

-For example, if the admin user password is `admin`, you can define an alias (such as `admin_password`) and map that alias to the actual password (`admin`).
+For example, if the admin user password is `admin`, you can define an alias (such as `admin_password`) and map that alias to the actual password.
 At runtime, WSO2 Identity Server will look up this alias in Secure Vault, decrypt it, and use its password.

 You can implement your own Secure Vault configurations by changing the default Secret Repository and the Secret Callback Handler.

----

 ## Elements of the secure vault implementation

 - **Secret Repository:** This is used to store the secret values (encrypted values).
 Note that, currently, Secure Vault only implements file-based secret repositories.
-The Secret Repository stores aliases vs. their actual secrets in encrypted format (encrypted via a key in keystore).
+The Secret Repository stores aliases vs. their actual secrets in an encrypted format (encrypted via a key in the keystore).
 Any secret repository can be written by implementing the `SecretRepository` and `SecretRepositoryProvider` classes.

 - **Secret Manager:** The Secret Manager initializes the Secret Repository and the keystore configured for the Carbon server.
 The secrets stored in the Secret Repository are accessed using the aliases.
 The keystore is required to create the decryption crypto, which can be used to resolve encrypted secret values.

 - **Secret Callback:** This provides the actual password for a given alias.
-The `SecretManagerSecretCallbackHandler` is combined with Secret Manager to resolve the secret.
+The `SecretManagerSecretCallbackHandler` is combined with the Secret Manager to resolve the secret.
 Any callback can be written by implementing the `SecretCallbackHandler` class.

 - **Secret Resolver:** Any configuration builder that uses secret information within its own configuration file needs to initialize the Secret Resolver when building its own configuration.
 The Secret Resolver keeps a list of secured elements that need to be defined in the configuration file with secret aliases.
 Secret Resolver initializes the Secret Callback handler class, which is defined in the configuration file.

----

 ## Step 1: Create a secret callback handler

 Let's see how we can write a new Secret Callback Handler class to secure the user management and registry database connection password.
 In this sample, you do not need to configure a Secret Repository or keystore as you are not going to store the secret or encrypted values.

 1. Write a Secret Callback class.
 You need to implement the `SecretCallbackHandler` interface or extend the `AbstractSecretCallbackHandler` abstract class.
 For example,

     ``` java
     public class HardCodedSecretCallbackHandler extends AbstractSecretCallbackHandler {